ttsim-dev/ttsim/docs/geps/gep-07.md

      application (e.g., setting pension payments to zero when looking at the labor supply of 30-year olds).
 In this step, these functions are run and all parameters are converted to their final form (e.g., a `ScalarParam` becomes just a number).
-     Where relevant, policy functions are replaced by scalers passed as input data.
+     Where relevant, policy functions are replaced by scalars passed as input data.
    - **with partialled params and scalars** partials all parameters and scalars to the functions that make up the taxes and transfers DAG.
 That is, the resulting functions only depend on column arguments (either passed as input data or computed